-In order to identify and address risks facing Bitou, a risk assessment will be performed on an annual basis.
+To identify and address risks facing Bitou, a risk assessment will be performed on an annual basis.
 This process will be complimented by the specific identification of existing controls to mitigate risks identified.
 Additional actions to further mitigate these risks will culminate in a risk management framework.

-Annual presentations to employees and induction sessions to new employees of Bitou will be conducted in order to ensure that they have a more detailed understanding of the fraud and corruption risks facing Bitou and the areas wherein these risks exist, thus enhancing the prospect of detecting irregularities earlier.
+Annual presentations to employees and induction sessions to new employees of Bitou will be conducted to ensure that they have a more detailed understanding of the fraud and corruption risks facing Bitou and the areas wherein these risks exist, thus enhancing the prospect of detecting irregularities earlier.